MLDSBigGuy/Mongodb-installation/README.md

 - doc must have _id field
 - size of doc is 16MB.
 To store more than that, store across multiple docs/use GridFS package in python

 # NOTE:  USE INDEXES FOR FAST PERFORMANCES!!!
 USE INDEXES !!
 USE INDEXES.
-PERIOD. never write y query in mongo without index
+PERIOD. never write a query in mongo without index

 # Misc:
 - Help:  mongod --help | more